Introducing Our Rant Against Masco Corporation

 Sponsored

-As well, it is important to consider MAS stock ratios such as price-to-sales, which is currently 1.31.Likewise, its price to free cash flow for the last twelve months stands at 27.31.
+As well, it is important to consider MAS stock ratios such as price-to-sales, which is currently 1.29.Likewise, its price to free cash flow for the last twelve months stands at 26.95.

 How does Masco Corporation (MAS) stock rate among analysts?
 Buy, sell, or hold?